dhruvpatel-code/HackerNewsProd/README.md

 Used to pull new news articles from the Hacker News API : https://hacker-news.firebaseio.com/v0/

+Live site demo is hosted here on Azure: https://hackernewsnewarticles.azurewebsites.net/

 ## Description

 This Project is made with Angular as the front end and .Net 5 C# as the backend.
 This projects main purpose is to pull new news  articles from the Hacker News API, and display it on the front end.
+The frontend lets you filter through the articles with a search box, it also has a paging mechanism; there will be a 10 article limit before you need to go on the next page.

 ## Getting Started